rancher/elemental-toolkit/docs/content/en/docs/Examples/embedded_images.md

         - github:joe
 ```

 Done!
-We are now ready to build the Docker container.
+We are now ready to build the container image.

 The file structure should be like the following: